 Drive sales on autopilot with ecommerce-focused features

-In this article, we’ll show you what email automation is, why it’s beneficial for your business, and how to automate email marketing for outstanding ROI.
+In this article, we’ll talk in detail about what email automation is, why it’s a must-have for your business, and how to automate email marketing for outstanding ROI.

 What is email automation?

-Email automation is an effective way to communicate with potential customers because it allows you to send emails at specific times.
-Most email platforms have pre-made automated workflows, which send a sequence of emails over a specified period of time, instead of just a single email.
+Email automation is an effective way to communicate with potential customers because it allows you to timely and targeted messages.
+Most email platforms have pre-made automated workflows, so businesses can send a sequence of emails over a specified period of time instead of just a single email.

-The biggest value of email automation is the ability to send relevant emails to the right people at the right time.
+The biggest value of email automation is the ability to deliver relevant emails to the right people at the right time.
+Key components of email automation include:

 Email automation sends emails based on specific triggers or actions, like signing up for a newsletter or abandoning a shopping cart.
 Bulk email campaigns involve sending the same message to a large group of people at once, like a promotional offer to all your subscribers.